adedomin/csc341-project/gym.md

 ### 2.2.4.
 Rules

 A gym has equipment which allows it to provide services.
-The gym has two splits of equipment, weightlifting and machine equipment.
+The gym has two major types of equipment: weightlifting and machine equipment.
 Weightlifting equipment can be discarded if it breaks due to their simplistic design, low price, and construction.
 However machine components are much more valuable and have more working parts which may need to be maintained and fixed, thus a much more complex entity.